cadupereira21/ProjectTrailHiker/Project-Trail-Hiker/Assets/DailyReports.md

 # Day 24 - 08/10
 Today I finished the environment (its not completed, but its ok for today's checkpoint).
 I also added the jumping animation and fixed the time for the standing up animation!

+#Day 25 - 20/10
+I forgot to update the report recently, but today I tried to fix some visual bugs and added all other sounds for the game!